The Bittersweet Truth: The Impact of Sugar on Orthodontic Treatment and Dental Health

 Orthodontic treatment, such as braces or aligners, aims to correct misaligned teeth and jaw irregularities.
 However, sugar can interfere with the progress of orthodontic treatment, potentially prolonging the time spent wearing braces or aligners.

 After you eat sugar, it lingers on and around the teeth, creating a breeding ground for bacteria.
 For individuals undergoing orthodontic treatment, this can pose additional challenges.
 Braces and aligners create small spaces where food particles and plaque can accumulate, increasing the risk of tooth decay and gum disease.
-Below is a picture of a person who contracted gum disease while wearing braces:

 Additionally, consuming sticky and chewy sugary foods can damage orthodontic appliances, leading to costly repairs and delays in treatment.
 It’s crucial for individuals with braces or aligners to be mindful of their sugar intake and follow their orthodontist’s recommendations for proper care and maintenance.